rjbs/rjbs.github.io/_posts/2024-01-24-the-great-infocom-replay-sorcerer.md

 Infocom Replay seemed like something that would be fun, not too taxing, and that I'd feel good about doing.

-I looked at, and lamente,d the state of Z-Machine interpreters for macOS, shrugged, and got to work.
+I looked at, and lamented, the state of Z-Machine interpreters for macOS, shrugged, and got to work.
 (I started on Frotz, my old stand-by, but due to terminal problems, I eventually moved on to Yazmin.
 More on this another time, maybe.)